Mister-Hope/gulp5-sass-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
-Especially the issue occurs in certain OS, browser or configuation.
+Especially the issue occurs in certain OS, browser or configuration.

 <!-- Please be aware that the plugin ONLY support LTS version of Node and force you to use sass. -->